 In 1989 E. Saint-Elmo Lewis presented the world with the first ever consumer journey model.
-That model was represented by AIDA scheme — an abbreviation formed after names of each stage a client goes through:
+That model was represented by AIDA scheme — an abbreviation formed after names of each stage a prospective customer goes through:

 - Attention.
 That’s where you grab a potential customer’s attention through any source of information — from articles to advertising materials.

 - Interest.
 A potential customer is interested in the product and wants to know more, starts looking forward to finding additional information about the product.

 - Desire.
 A prospective customer is lit by a desire to own your product, thus a desire to submit to your commercial offer commences.
 A customer is now involved in the buying process.

 - Action.
 Purchase decision is made.
 Close the deal.
 Profit.

 William W. Townsend first proposed the funnel model in his book “Bond Salesmanship” published in 1924, where the author combined the concept with AIDA.

 The sales funnel had the objective to turn a prospective customer into an actual buyer.
-In addition to that it helped managing numerous organizational tasks.
 It helps:

 - control sales process;

 - analyze each manager’s efficiency;

 - evaluate the conversion rate of each separate stage;

 - predict and plan sales ahead based on average stats

 Funnels According to Business Types

-A marketing funnel is an application scheme built for each business individually.
+Marketing funnel stages are individual for each business.
 It must be adjusted throughout the process to succeed since you can’t build a perfect model right away: test first, then adjust.

 Here are the funnel types:

 - “From initiation to closed deal” — reflect stages of initial interest, preliminary works, and actual sale.

 - “Sales only” — reflects on the sales cycle only.
 Has qualitative or quantitative indicators (e.g., number of visitors who transitioned to the next stage or an estimated staff efficiency and quality of work at a particular stage.

 - “Sales + Service” — also includes stages following the sale: delivery, warranty, installation, etc

 - “Cross-sales and additional sales” — after the sales stage the funnel ends with a number of additional purchases like expendable supplies and materials, extended warranty service, etc.